hypebright/fireworks/README.md

 fw$stop(fadeOut = TRUE)
 ```

-The effects takes 2000ms and looks changes the intensity of the fireworks down to 1:
+The effects takes 2000ms and changes the intensity of the fireworks to `1`:

 ![](./inst/images/fireworks-fadeout.gif)